Ear mites. Can I use Neem Oil on a cat?

 Welcome to your reliable resource for online holistic veterinary help › Forums › Pet Owners Forum › Fleas, Ticks and other Parasites › Ear mites.
 Can I use Neem Oil on a cat?

-This topic contains 2 replies, has 2 voices, and was last updated by Anonymous 12 years ago.
+- This topic has 2 replies, 2 voices, and was last updated 13 years, 7 months ago by Anonymous.

 I got a new dog about 2 months ago.
 He came with ear mites.
 Only one of my cats has caught them from him.
 They’ve been passing them back and forth and they’re getting worse.